ecclysium/MachineLearning_Portfolio/README.md

 ## Assignment 3- Linear Models
 Now we're getting our hands *R*-eally dirty.
 A document discussing linear regression in many different forms can be found [here,](LinearModels/Regression.pdf) and a document detailing logistic regression and Naive Bayes for classification can be found [here.](LinearModels/Classification.pdf)

+## Assignment 4 - ML Algorithms from Scratch
+Woaaaahhhhhh I love me some ml.
+You can find Zaiquiri's and I's work making algorithms from scratch right [here!](MLFromScratch)